Keeps Review: Can Your Hairline Be Saved?

 Keeps products

-The core offering of Keeps is a two-part medication: finasteride and minoxidil.
-These are generic drugs which are FDA-approved and shown in clinical research to stop and reverse hair loss.
-These ingredients are not unique to Keeps.
-Many brands sell them.
+These are generic drugs which are FDA-approved for hair loss.
+These ingredients are not proprietary to Keeps.
+Many hair loss brands sell products containing them.

 Finasteride is an oral medication that works by limiting conversion of testosterone (T) to dihydrotestosterone (DHT) in the body, because DHT causes baldness.
-The dosage of 1 milligram (mg) finasteride used by Keeps is an effective dose according to a 2022 medical review.

 Another medical review published in the Journal of Dermatological Treatment found that finasteride can increase hair growth.
 After 48 weeks of treatment, patients taking finasteride increased total hair count by thousands.

-Minoxidil is a topical solution that’s the generic version of Rogaine.
 Keeps contains minoxidil at a concentration of 5%, which is the most effective dose according to a 2022 clinical trial which found that it significantly increased hair regrowth.

-Minoxidil is also shown to increase hair density as we documented in our review of Nioxin shampoo, which means it can make existing hair thicker.
+Minoxidil is also shown to increase hair density, as we documented in our review of Nioxin shampoo, which means it can make existing hair thicker.

 Does Keeps Cause Side Effects?